Samoylenko666/teams/README.md

 ### Authorization

 Of course, you will need a way to authorize that incoming requests initiated by a team member may actually be performed by that user.
-A user's team permissions may be inspected using the `hasTeamPermission` method available via the `Jurager\Teams\Traits\HasTeams` trait.
+A user's team permissions may be inspected using the `hasTeamPermission` method available via the `Samoylenko\Teams\Traits\HasTeams` trait.

 **There is typically not a need to inspect a user's role.
 You only need to inspect that the user has a given granular permission.** Roles are simply a presentational concept used to group granular permissions.
 Typically, you will execute calls to this method within your application's [authorization policies](https://laravel.com/docs/authorization) :